autocrypt/autocrypt/doc/faq.rst

 Frequently Asked Questions about Autocrypt
 ==========================================

-Why is there no verification mechanism?
+Why is there no key verification mechanism?
 ---

 There are a couple of reasons for holding off on this for now: